 Hop back in the minivan and visit Rikugien Japanese Garden, renown for its autumn leaves display, on the way back to your hotel before gathering again for a welcome Japan dinner tonight.

 Day 3: Toyko

 This morning we travel by a private minivan to Meiji Shrine, located in the heart of Tokyo’s fashion district, Harajuku.
 Surrounded by a forest of evergreen trees and stroll gardens, this impressive Shinto shrine complex provides a peaceful oasis in an otherwise bustling city.
-From the shrine we walk on along the fashionable tree-lined boulevard of Omotesando.
+From the shrine we walk along the fashionable tree-lined boulevard of Omotesando.
 Here the world’s super-brands sit comfortably alongside edgy Japanese designers, avant-garde architecture and Harajuku’s teen pop-culture.

 After lunch, we will visit Nezu Museum of Art for its sublime collection of Japanese and Asian art as well as its magnificent garden in the autumn colours.
-Evening is free for you to enjoy superb range of restaurants in Tokyo.
+Evening is free for you to enjoy the superb range of restaurants in Tokyo.
 Please ask your guide or the Journey to the East team for recommended restaurants.

 Day 4: Hakone

 Today you travel by express train to Hakone, a scenic hot springs area located in the mountains near Mt Fuji and renowned for its natural beauty and world-class art museums.

 The garden at Hakone Museum is spectacular with its Japanese maple trees in red this time of the year.
 A visit to Narukawa Art Museum is an opportunity for you to see modern-day Japanese paintings and experience the exquisite view of Mt Fuji from across Lake Ashi.